 The product recommendations from The Spruce Eats are purely editorial.
-Our team never takes free samples for reviews nor lets retailers, public relations firms, or salespeople dictate our content and product coverage.
+Occasionally, brands and PR agencies will send us products for editorial consideration, but our thoughts and opinions are our own.
+Our team never promises coverage nor lets retailers, public relations firms, or salespeople dictate our content.
 Instead, we do the heavy lifting ourselves by tapping into our network of experts and testers to help you make smarter purchases—and to avoid that dreaded buyer’s remorse.

 How We Test Our Products

 We believe in using these products just like you would—on the streets, at home, in the kitchen—in real-life settings that put them through their paces.
-We buy all of the products that we test and send them straight to the homes of our thorough testers.
-We never accept anything for free from manufacturers.
+We send the products straight to the homes of our thorough testers.
+We are transparent about any samples received.